 Family or caregiver suites are a type of secondary dwelling intended to allow the occupants of the suite to live independently while still maintaining access to the main dwelling. §12.9.8 of the Zoning Ordinance provides the guidelines and regulations for family or caregiver suites, which include design, operation, and occupancy criteria.

-Family or caregiver suites are allowed as accessory uses in the R-20, R-10, R-8, R-6, R-5, R-10T, R15-30T, or R2-7 zoning districts and require Zoning Administrator approval of a family or caregiver suite permit.
+Family or caregiver suites are allowed as accessory uses in all single-family residential zoning districts (R-20, R-10, R-8, R-6, R-5, R-10T, R15-30T, and R2-7) and require Zoning Administrator approval.

 - The gross floor area of the suite must not exceed the lesser of either 750 sq. ft. or 35% of the combined gross floor area of the suite and the main dwelling.